Nine898/Wing-Integrated-Wind-Turbines-Turbine-Type/README.md

-# Experimental Study: the Effect of the Type of Wind Turbine on Power Output of Wing-Integrated Wind Turbines and their Application Feasibility
+# Experimental Study: the Effect of the Type of Wind Turbine on Power Output of Wing-Integrated Wind Turbines

 # Overview
 This repository documents experimental and analytical work comparing different wind turbine concepts for integration into aircraft wings.
-The focus is on turbine type, geometry, and mounting configuration, and their impacts on power output and practical feasibility for electric aviation.
+The focus is on turbine type, geometry, and mounting configuration, and their impacts on power output for electric aviation.

 # Objectives
 - Compare multiple turbine types in wing-mounted contexts and quantify power output under representative flow conditions.